Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

     p-value: 0.000

-# 6) Manually configured ARIMA
+# 7) Manually configured ARIMA

 Let's manually configure an ARIMA model, which requies an input of 3 parameters:
 - p: the number of lag observations included in the model
 - d: the number of times the raw observations are differenced
 - q: the size of the moving average window

-We already know that d = 0 is a good value to start from given that the data is stationary.
+We already know that d = 0 is a good value to start from given that the findings of section 6.
 By Autocorrelation and Partial Autocorrelation Plots of the data, we can find suitable values for p and q, respectively.

-## 6.1) Autocorrelation Plot
+## 7.1) Autocorrelation Plot

 From the graph below, we see that correlations with up to 7 lagged values are significant.
 So we can start with value of 7 for the 'p' or Autoregression parameter